-Earlier this month, we shared the news of Disney’s new cartoon, The Owl House, a show coming soon that has been prompting audiences to ask, “Is Disney’s new cartoon teaching kids how to be witches?”
+Earlier this month, we shared the news of Disney’s new cartoon, The Owl House, a show coming soon that has prompted audiences to ask, “Is Disney’s new cartoon teaching kids how to be witches?”
 Those with varying perspectives weighed in, sharing their views on whether or not Disney should make a show on such a “demonic” topic.
-And now, it looks like one woman (who claims to be an ex-witch) is speaking out and warning parents to beware of what their children watch.
+And now, one woman (who claims to be an ex-witch) is speaking out and warning parents to beware of what their children watch.

 Self-assured teenager Luz stumbles upon a portal to a magical realm where she befriends a rebellious witch, Eda, and a tiny warrior, King; despite not having magical abilities, Luz pursues her dream of becoming a witch by serving as Eda’s apprentice.